publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch44/schII/m__us_usc_t20_s2373.md

             (C) provides technical preparation in a career field, including high skill, high wage, or high demand occupations;

-            (D) builds student competence in technical skills and in core academic subjects (as defined in [section 7801 of this title][/us/usc/t20/s7801]), as appropriate, through applied, contextual, and integrated instruction, in a coherent sequence of courses;
+            (D) builds student competence in technical skills and as part of a well-rounded education (as defined in [section 7801 of this title][/us/usc/t20/s7801]), as appropriate, through applied, contextual, and integrated instruction, in a coherent sequence of courses;

             (E) leads to technical skill proficiency, an industry-recognized credential, a certificate, or a degree, in a specific career field;